Let AI agents complete setup wizards, OAuth flows, and interactive installers autonomously.

 How it works

-start launches a detached daemon that runs your command inside a real pseudo-terminal.
+Just prefix your command with noninteractive.
+It launches a detached daemon that runs it inside a real pseudo-terminal.
 The child process sees isTTY=true — ANSI colors, select menus, and raw terminal mode all work.

 The daemon listens on a socket at ~/.noninteractive/sessions/<name>.sock.
 No ports, no HTTP — just fast, local IPC with JSON messages.